Bachelor of Science Program (RN-4)

 Resumption of Studies for RN-BS

 Any RN to BS in Nursing Online Program applicant who previously took any course at Pace University, regardless of major, should file a resumption of studies form and a change of major form, not an application for admission.
-Forms should be filed with Christie Wisecarver at email@example.com.
+Forms should be filed with Shannon Gribben at firstname.lastname@example.org.
 There is no fee.
-Applicants will still need to provide their resume, references, and transcripts.
+Applicants will still need to provide their resumes, references, and transcripts.

 Transfer Credits (RN 4 Program and RN-BS Degree in Nursing Online Program)

 Students may transfer up to 90 credits from a four-year college (or 68 from a two-year college) into the baccalaureate nursing program.
-At least one half of the nursing credits must be completed at Pace.
-Transfer credits may be awarded for approved courses taken at other universities in which a grade of C+ or better was earned or for successful completion of external examinations.
+At least one-half of the nursing credits must be completed at Pace.
+Transfer credits may be awarded for approved courses taken at other universities.
+A B- is required for prerequisites as previously noted, and a grade of C+ or better is required for successful completion of other courses or by external examinations.
 The list of external examinations and equivalent courses may be obtained from the Office of Admission.